 Additionally, while beef is fairly common in human cuisine, that is not the case with dog food, meaning that this just might be a source of novel protein for your canine companion.

 This duck-based wet food from Blue is made with allergies in mind, as there was significant care involved that there are no trace ingredients or fillers that may cause problems for your furry pet.
-The carbohydrate base for this food are potatoes, which are easily digestible by dogs and usually don't make any issues.
+The carbohydrate base for this food is potato, which is easily digestible by dogs and usually doesn't cause any issues.

 The fact that this product contains fish oil can be either a great benefit or a problem, as it does have a lot of Omega 3 and Omega 6 fatty acids, but some dogs reject eating any food that smells like fish.
 While humans are unable to sense this smell, dogs can, and they will know if they don’t like it.

-As it is presumed that this food will be used by a dog with allergies, there are clear instructions on the bag as for how you should substitute your current choice in canine diet.
+It is presumed that this food will be used by a dog with allergies, so there are clear instructions on the bag as for how you should substitute your current choice in the canine's diet.
 As not to induce more reactions from the immune system, you should replace the food reasonably slowly, giving the dog some time to adjust.
 You should also be on the lookout for sensitive skin.

 The only downside to this product is that chicken is by no means a novel source of protein.
 If your dog is perfectly fine with eating this type of meat, then this is probably the best option in the market, but if your dog is allergic to the chicken, you will need to look elsewhere.